Brain cancer misdiagnosis claims

 1. Initial review.
 You tell us what happened.
 We listen, ask questions, and tell you honestly whether we think there is a claim worth investigating.
 There is no obligation at this stage.

-Our medical negligence team is led by partner Hugh Johnson, with cancer misdiagnosis work led by partner Jodi Newton.
-Several of our solicitors hold medical qualifications, which means we read GP notes, neurology assessments and radiology reports the way an expert witness would.
+Our medical negligence team is led by partner Jodi Newton, whose work on delayed cancer diagnosis claims is recognised by Chambers UK 2026 and Legal 500 2026.
+Several of our solicitors hold medical qualifications, which means we read GP notes, neurology letters and radiology reports the way an expert witness would.
+We are members of the Action against Medical Accidents (AvMA) clinical negligence panel and hold the Law Society Clinical Negligence Accreditation.

 Call 020 7485 8811 or fill in the contact form below.